watz0n/learn-rv32i-arty/README.md

                             (rising edge-triggered cell FDRE clocked by clk_out1_core_pll  {rise@0.000ns fall@50.000ns period=100.000ns})
 ```

+Simulation Waveform for Debug
+===

+Because this project use Non-Project mode to simplify the build process, I've prepared Project Mode files in [xprj_rv32i_arty project](https://github.com/watz0n/xprj_rv32i_arty).
+There are two back-end memory candidates, BRAM and DDR3.
+The BRAM project is ready for quick simulation for RV32I core or JTAG module debug process, the DDR3 project is aim for simulating overall system from learn-rv32i-arty project.

 TODO List
 ===
 * Document for this design detail, but after draft the learn-rv32i-assp document